Ascona: Modern Ascona

+In 1945 negotiations over World War II surrender plans took place between U.S. and Nazi German representatives in Ascona.

 Monte Verità

 "Monte Verità" ("Mount Truth") was so named at the beginning of the 20th century, when a "colony" was founded by proponents of primitive socialism and anarchy on a hill formerly known as "Monescia", just to the north-west of the town of Ascona.

 The colony attracted a large number of artists, anarchists, and other famous people, including Hermann Hesse, Hans Habe, Carl Jung, Erich Maria Remarque, Hugo Ball, Else Lasker-Schüler, Stefan George, Isadora Duncan, Paul Klee, Rudolf Steiner, Mary Wigman, Gyula Háy, Max Picard, Ernst Toller, Henri van de Velde, Rudolf Laban, Frieda and Else von Richthofen, Otto Gross, Erich Mühsam, Karl Wilhelm Diefenbach, and Gustav Stresemann.

 Geography

 Ascona has an area, As of 1997, of 4.97 km2.
 Of this area, 1.78 km2 or 35.8% is used for agricultural purposes, while 1.66 km2 or 33.4% is forested.
 Of the rest of the land, 2.63 km2 or 52.9% is settled (buildings or roads), 0.01 km2 or 0.2% is either rivers or lakes and 0.2 km2 or 4.0% is unproductive land.

 Of the built up area, housing, and buildings made up 26.8% and transportation infrastructure made up 13.7%, while parks, green belts, and sports fields made up 10.9%.
 Out of the forested land, 28.4% of the total land area is heavily forested and 5.0% is covered with orchards or small clusters of trees.
 Of the agricultural land, 6.0% is used for growing crops, while 3.0% is used for orchards or vine crops, and 26.8% is used for alpine pastures.
 All the water in the municipality is in lakes.
 Of the unproductive areas, 3.8% is unproductive vegetation.

-The municipality is located in the Locarno District, on the right bank of the Maggia delta.
+The municipality is in the Locarno District, on the right bank of the Maggia delta.
 It consists of the town of Ascona which includes the sections of Gerbi, Monescie, Monte Verità, Moscia, and Saleggi.